AndreasGkizis/search_tool_project/README.md

 ```
 $ python manage.py runserver
 ```
-This will run the backend Django server which will then be ready to serve the frontend part.
+This will run the back-end Django server which will then be ready to serve the front-end part.

 Open another window and navigate to
 ```
 $ cd frontend/frontend/
 ```
-After that run the frontend server as well
+After that run the front-end server as well
 ```
 $ npm run serve
 ```
 If setup is default navigate to http://localhost:8080/search and you should reach the page below .

-This is a scheenshot of the search in which by switching the toggles on and of the results will be updated to match the selected items.
+This is a screenshot of the search in which by switching the toggles on and of the results will be updated to match the selected items.
 The "Open PDF" button on the right will open the publication file in a new tab and the "Details" button will open the detailed view of each publication.

 The text input over every search field is responsive and will filter the available options to present only the ones matching the input.